-Our intention is to increase our use of the findings of others in the core standards assessment for PCTs.
-We will use information from our Concordat partners, and from other bodies, in three particular ways: as adequate assurance that an element or a standard has been met for the year, secondly, to answer specific lines of enquiry in inspection and thirdly, we will continue to use information in our cross checking process to target trusts for inspection.
+We have significantly increased our use of the findings of others in the core standards assessment.
+In 2007/2008 we will use information from our Concordat partners, and from other bodies, in three particular ways: as adequate assurance that an element or a standard has been met for the year, secondly, to answer specific lines of enquiry in inspection and thirdly, we will continue to use information in our cross checking process to target trusts for inspection.